dfinity/canfund/README.md

 ### Obtaining Cycles

-`canfund` can also be configured to obtain cycles from an ICP account balance if your canister requires more cycles than it currently holds.
-This is achieved by interacting with the ICP Ledger and the Cycles Minting Canister (CMC).
+`canfund` can be configured to obtain cycles if your canister requires more cycles than it currently holds.
+This is achieved by interacting with the ICP Ledger and the Cycles Minting Canister (CMC) or by withdrawing cycles from the cycles ledger.
+Only one strategy can be set at a time.

+#### Minting Cycles
-To enable this feature, you must provide the necessary configuration to allow `canfund` to mint cycles.
+To enable minting cycles, you must provide the necessary configuration to allow `canfund` to mint cycles.
 This configuration can also be set for each registered canister to override the global configuration.

 ```rust,ignore
 let obtain_cycles_config = ObtainCyclesOptions {